cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/resource-policies-blacklisting.md

 - **IAM-based policies** are an implementation alternative when a resource-based policy mechanism is not available.
 Never granting the required IAM permissions to create a type of resource (or actively denying its creation) effectively creates a blacklist for the resource.

-## Proven Patterns for Implementing Cloud Resource Policies
+## Proven patterns for implementing cloud resource policies

 The myriad of cloud services and the technical abilities to implement resource black listing of most cloud platforms are endless.
 This can make it difficult for cloud foundation teams to find the right balance between establishing important guard rails, while not getting lost in the details.